astropy/photutils/docs/background.rst

 ^^^^^^^^^^^^^^^

 An even better procedure is to exclude the sources in the image by masking them.
-Of course, this technique requires one to :ref:`identify the sources in the data <source_detection>`, which in turn depends on the background and background noise.
+This technique requires one to :ref:`identify the sources in the data <source_detection>`, which in turn depends on the background and background noise.
 Therefore, this method for estimating the background and background RMS requires an iterative procedure.

 One method to create a source mask is to use a :ref:`segmentation image <image_segmentation>`.
 Here we use the